-If you're straight out of drama school or perhaps you've been limited to working in theatre, then the idea of spending a day on set may seem somewhat daunting.
-Don't worry, I've had tonnes of experience filming, so here are some things you should know
+If you're straight out of drama school or perhaps you've been limited to only working in theatre, then perhaps the idea of spending a day on set may seem somewhat daunting prospect.
+Don't worry, I've had tonnes of experience filming, so here are some things I think you should know about being on 'set'

 Be on time